Bloodsport 4: The Dark Kumite

-Bloodsport 4: The Dark Kumite is a 1999 action film directed by Elvis Restaino.
-It is the fourth and final film in the Bloodsport franchise.
-It was released direct-to-video in 1999 and stars Daniel Bernhardt as police officer John Keller.
+Bloodsport 4: The Dark Kumite is a 1999 martial arts sports action film directed by Elvis Restaino, from a script written by George Saunders, while Alan Mehrez once again serves as producer.
+It is the fourth installment overall in the Bloodsport film series.
+Daniel Bernhardt returns to the series, albeit in the new role of John Keller.
+It was released direct-to-video in 1999.

 Premise

 Agent John Keller (Daniel Bernhardt) goes undercover into the tough prison known as Fuego Penal to find out about the corpses of prisoners disappearing without a trace.
 There he gets involved in a dangerous tournament, The Kumite, arranged by a man named Justin Caesar (Ivan Ivanov), where the prisoners are forced to fight to the death.
 The tournament has only one rule: There are no rules.